 - Legal Environment – foreign companies need to face tough and challenging regulations.
 For example, foreign representative offices, financial institutions, and economic organizations are not allowed to hire employees directly – they need to go through specially designated HR management agencies.
 While some Chinese SMEs can get away with minor infractions of the law, foreign-owned companies are usually held to a higher standard.

 While hiring can be a tedious task considering the mistakes that can occur, it can highly affect the employment relationship.
 China has different laws and regulations concerning the hiring of employees.

-The employment laws of China not only vary among other countries, they can vary by locale too.
+The employment laws of China not only vary among other countries, but they can also vary by locale too.
 There are certain strict rules and regulations that a foreign company needs to comply with to fulfill the employment relationship before employing workers based in China.
-Failing to understand the available options of hiring a candidate can lead to all the confusion and the difficulty in getting things right for any foreign company.
+Failing to understand the available options of hiring a candidate can lead to all the confusion and difficulty in getting things right for any foreign company.

 The employer can even be hit with a violation fine and be ordered to bear all costs in connection with it.
-Therefore, it is necessary to get clarity about the hiring options that are available to foreign companies and to have stable and compliance employment relationships.
+Therefore, it is necessary to get clarity about the hiring options that are available to foreign companies and to have stable and compliant employment relationships.